empty916/great-async/README.md

 - Use `swr: true` for data that doesn't change often
 - Set appropriate `ttl` values based on data freshness needs
 - Use `debounceTime` for user input-triggered requests
-- Implement `retryStrategy` for better error handling
+- Use `retryStrategy` instead of deprecated `retryCount` for flexible retry control
 - Use `deps` array in React to control when requests re-run
 - Use `auto: 'deps-only'` for conditional data loading (e.g., search, filters)
 - Prefer `auto: false` for expensive operations that should be manually triggered